Download and rate the In The Know Cycling app for your Apple or Android phone or tablet.

 If you prefer to buy at other stores, you can still support the site by contributing here or by buying anything through these links to eBay and Amazon.

 You can use the popup form or the one at the bottom of the sidebar to get notified when new posts come out.
-To see what gear and kit we’re testing or have just reviewed, follow us by clicking on the links below or the icons at the top of the page to go to our Facebook, Twitter, Instagram, and RSS pages.
+To see what gear and kit we’re testing or have just reviewed, follow us by clicking the icons below.

 • Steve